 Youth Greek Afternoon School

-Please return the completed registration and payment forms to the church office to Mrs. Nancy Savaides.
-For more information, contact nancy@holytrinitynr.org or info@holytrinitynr.org, or call (914) 235-6100.
+Please return the completed registration and payment forms to the church office to Mr. Dean O’Leary For more information, contact dean@holytrinitynr.org or call (914) 235-6100.

 At our Greek afternoon school, we are devoted to developing literacy and fluency in the Greek language, as well as knowledge and understanding of Greek culture and traditions.
 Our comprehensive curriculum includes conversational and written Greek, as well as lessons in Greek history, geography, culture, and religion.